vercel/next.js/docs/accessibility.md

 ## Route Announcements

-When using screen readers or other assistive technology, routes are announced when navigating between pages.
-This works by default when transitioning between pages on the server (e.g. using the `<a>` tag).
+When transitioning between pages rendered on the server (e.g. using the `<a href>` tag) screen readers and other assistive technology announce the page title when the page loads so that users understand that the page has changed.

-Next.js also supports client-side transitions for improved performance (using `next/link`).
+In addition to traditional page navigations, Next.js also supports client-side transitions for improved performance (using `next/link`).
 To ensure that client-side transitions are also announced to assistive technology, Next.js includes a route announcer by default.

 The Next.js route announcer looks for the page name to announce by first inspecting `document.title`, then the `<h1>` element, and finally the URL pathname.
+For the most accessible user experience, ensure that each page in your application has a unique and descriptive title.

 ## Linting